malcolmlett/malcolmlett.github.io/Human-Phenomena.md

 Some cases are also indicated with a brief summary of how the implications for design of the emulator.

+## Step by step thought
+When I attempt to work through a problem, step by step, I appear to be taking an active role in each step.
+For example, when solving an algebra question, I experience myself deciding on the action for each step and calculating the result of that action.
+And yet, when I watch my thoughts more closely, I realise that actually the conclusion of each tiny step just 'appears' in my thought.
+What's 5 + 3?
+The answer is either just there, or it is not.

+## Post-hoc conclusion of Making choices
+fRMI studies have found that we only become aware of making a choice _after_ the choice has already begun to be actioned.

 ## Sub-consciousness
 For most thinking, I don't actively figure out the conclusion.
 Rather, I think of a problem, and the answer just appears in my awareness.
 I believe this works by the subconscious monitoring the state of working memory.
 When a recognizable question is present, the part of the brain that knows how to answer it, populates the answer back into the WM.
 This makes biological sense: physical wirings cannot track data around, but must have the data moved into a single accessible place - namely, Working Memory.
 * Design conclusion: Processors monitor WM, and bubble up the answer via Attention Attenuator.